 How to Use Mindfulness for Stress and Anxiety

 Earlier in this post, we touched on the relationship between anxiety, depression, and rumination.

-Mindfulness is a very useful tool for combatting anxiety and stress, which in turn can reduce symptoms of depression (depression and anxiety are often comorbid; Brady & Kendall, 1992).
+Mindfulness is a very useful tool for combatting anxiety and stress, which in turn can reduce symptoms of depression (Brady & Kendall, 1992).
 The positive effect of mindfulness as a therapeutic intervention for anxiety and depression has been confirmed through a meta-analysis (Khoury et al., 2013).